jju/stubbl/matches/gcxi-05-dsft.md

 Pick: Tide

-The Tide romped through the Spectres even with a down match from Venus (only 1 TD).
+The Tide romped through the Spectres even with a down match from Veens (only 1 TD).

 > Weather: Nice
 > Toss: FT-Receive